 Tropical precipitation anomalies associated with the 90º cEOF2 are strong, with positive anomalies in the central Pacific and western Indian, and negative anomalies in the eastern Pacific (Fig. 3.13b.2).
 This field is consistent with the SST regression map (Fig. 3.13b.1) as the positive SST anomalies enhance tropical convection and the negative SST anomalies inhibits it.

-In the extra-tropics, the positive 90º cEOF2 is related to drier conditions over eastern Australia and the surrounding ocean, that it is similar signal as the one associated with ENSO (Cai et al. 2011).
+In the extra-tropics, the positive 90º cEOF2 is related to drier conditions over eastern Australia and the surrounding ocean, that it is similar signal as the one associated with ENSO (Cai et al. 2011a).
 However, the 90º cEOF2 is not the phase most correlated with precipitation in that area.
-The 135º phase (an intermediate between positive 90º and 180º cEOF2) component is associated with stronger and more extensive temporal correlations with precipitation over Australia and New Zealand.
-The influence of cEOF2 in Australian precipitation could be more related to the direct impacts of SST anomalies in the surrounded oceans rather than on the interconnection pattern represented by the cEOF2.
+The 135º phase (an intermediate between positive 90º and 180º cEOF2) component is associated with stronger and more extensive temporal correlations with precipitation over Australia and New Zealand, consistent with the effect of ENSO on precipitation in that region.
+These anomalies are probably related to the direct effect of vertical anomalies of the Southern Oscillation and less so to the large-scale circulation anomalies described by cEOF2 (Cai et al. 2011b).
+Circulation anomalies associated with the Indian Ocean Dipole could also play a role (Cai et al. 2011b).

 Over South America, the 90º cEOF2 has positive correlations with precipitation in South Eastern South America (SESA) and central Chile, and negative correlations in eastern Brazil.
 This correlation field matches the springtime precipitation signature of ENSO (e.g. Cai et al. 2020) and it is also similar to the precipitation anomalies associated with the A-SAM (Campitelli, Díaz, and Vera 2022a).
 This result is not surprising considering the close relationship of the 90º cEOF2 with both ONI and A-SAM index, which was shown previously.
 Furthermore, it consolidates the identification of the cEOF2 with the PSA pattern.
 Resembling the relationship between ONI and the phase of cEOF2 (Fig. 3.11), there is a cEOF2 phase dependence of the precipitation anomalies in SESA (not shown).